jannakha/work-test/README.md

 - comment on which tools you'd use to ensure optimised development environment
 - comment on how you'd optimise your applications on server
 - comment how you'd scale your applications
+- comment on WCAG 2.0 AA compliance considerations
+- comment on SEO considerations
 - comment on any issues you have come across
 - which AWS services would you use for deployment of your applications or how would you deploy these applications on premise